Chart Color Schemes

 Health performance in Healesville - Yarra Glen is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Approximately 51% of the total population (~7,161 people) have private health cover.
-The most common medical conditions are arthritis (affecting 10.4%) and mental health issues (8.9%).
-About 64.0% of residents report no medical ailments, compared to 66.9% in Greater Melbourne.
-As of 2016, 25.2% of residents are aged 65 and over (3,573 people), higher than the 19.4% in Greater Melbourne.
-Health outcomes among seniors present challenges but perform better than the general population in health metrics.
+The rate of private health cover is relatively low at approximately 51% of the total population, which is around 7,161 people.
+The most common medical conditions are arthritis and mental health issues, impacting 10.4 and 8.9% of residents respectively.
+However, 64.0% of residents declare themselves completely clear of medical ailments compared to 66.9% across Greater Melbourne.
+The area has 25.2% of residents aged 65 and over, which totals 3,573 people, higher than the 19.4% in Greater Melbourne.
+Health outcomes among seniors present some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health